fempar/fempar/README.md

 The quickest and easiest way to start with FEMPAR is using [Docker](https://www.docker.com).
 [Docker](https://opensource.com/resources/what-docker) is a tool designed to make it easier to create, deploy, and run applications by using containers.

 FEMPAR provides a Docker [container with the required environment](https://hub.docker.com/u/fempar) to compile the project source code and to run tutorials and tests.
+Click on [this link](https://gitlab.com/fempar/fempar/tree/experimental/Containers/Docker) for additional details.

 Please, follow the steps below to compile FEMPAR using the Docker container: